 Listen to this post:

-Have you ever asked, why is the “feeling” of wanting to have chips/chocolate is “stronger” than the need to have a carrot?
-It’s craving & we subconsciously give in to the temptation.
-And this is where the creative food advertising takes that sweet turn.
-The answer is a simple 2 step strategy – Trigger a craving via marketing & make the food easily accessible.
+Have you ever wondered, why is the ‘feeling’ of wanting to consume chips or chocolate is ‘stronger’ than the need to have a carrot?
+It’s a craving or rather a temptation that we subconsciously give in.
+And this is where creative food advertising takes a sweet turn..
+The answer is a simple two-step strategy – Trigger a craving via marketing and make that food easily accessible.

 Often, the uncontrollable urges, which seem natural, are triggered due to influences that are carefully crafted to meet the least possible resistance.
 Giving credit to Lays for “No One Can Eat Just One” – a campaign that subtly engineered cravings in the disguise of a catchy line & a behavioural insight – if it’s craving then you will have it.

 The act of excess eating for pleasure without physiological hunger is called Hedonic Hyperphagia.
-This is a golden rule when it comes to marketing all those foods that undermine healthy diets.
+This is a golden rule that is applied when marketing food items that undermine healthy diets.
 The marketing content is designed in a way to hijack these hunger-signalling mechanisms & steer the choice of foods towards the product in the ad.